-When it comes to the pricing, the software offers a 14-day trial for all plans plus, it allows you to send up to 12,000 emails per month.
+When it comes to the pricing, the software offers a 14-day free trial for all plans plus, it allows you to send up to 12,000 emails per month.
 The plan ranges from $10 to $50 between 1000 and 10,000 subscribers.
 With MailChimp’s free plan alone, you can send up to 10,000 emails to 2000 subscribers.

 MailChimp’s free plan also offers basic templates.
 However, you will not be able to build landing pages or conduct A/B testing.
 MailChimp prices are a little higher though.
 The pricing ranges between $9.99 and $74.99 based on the subscriber numbers.
 This ranges from 500 to 10,000.

 Mailerlite offers no more than 100 integrations with popular ecommerce, social media, and other app niches.
 MailChimp on the other end integrates with up to 200 apps.
 Whilst MailChimp offers twice as many integrations as Mailerlite, Mailerlite offers an API – allowing you to build extra integrations with any other app.

 MailChimp integrations can be extended in terms of functionality by simply syncing them with different business software.
 MailChimp also allows you to use API to build other integrations – however, you need help from a third-party specialist.

 Both MailChimp and Mailerlite do an excellent job in terms of overall email marketing software performance.
 Both software options offer great functionality with features such as integration.
 Plus, both can be used for free via their free plans.
 Nevertheless, they also boast individual perks based on what you are looking for.